 INCORPORATE POP CULTURE INTO STUDENT PROJECTS

-To incorporate is to so students can express their personal preferences.
+To incorporate is to unite or combine so as to form one body.
+This is where we gain the most buy-in from students, as we amalgamate, embody, and fuse pop culture with projects so students can express their personal preferences.
 It’s also the most challenging: we may need to rethink the entire lesson so the end product incorporates pop culture as a true assessment of lesson objectives.
 Here are 3 examples of how teachers and I adjusted lessons to provide authentic, real world pop culture products:

 - A 7th grade research project had students choose a Greek or Roman god/goddess, record their attributes from books or websites, and create a written paper or slide presentation of the information.
 Ho hum…I’m yawning and so were they.
 My suggestion: compare a Greek or Roman god/goddess with a current popular star from TV, film, music, or sports, explain the key attributes they share, and why you think these two were/are idolized.